Select Page

 SAMPLE TOPIC FROM THE CLASS: "Artificial Neural Systems Provide Wolfcamp Completion Design Insight"

-Participants in this class will obtain the knowledge and expertise needed to build models to make predictions and quantify the impact of cause-and-effect relationships.
+Participants in this class will obtain the knowledge needed to build models to make predictions and quantify the impact of cause-and-effect relationships.
 Programming skills are not required for successful completion of this course.

 All students will be required to have a laptop (with admin rights) with Windows and Excel installed.
 As a learning aid, a demo version of ANN model development software will be installed during class.
 This course does not include a software license for students.